Maksim2498/poms/README.md

-# POMS - Personal Offline-mode Minecraft Server administration system (WIP)
+# POMS - Personal Offline-mode Minecraft Server administration system (WIP) (The work will not be continued until 2025)

 ![Logo](/images/logo.png)